 - If you use 2 of the same CC effect, the second CC will not apply (apart from Down/Air Smash)

-- Due to stiffness having a 0.7 CC Count, you can have a total of 3 CC effects (not including Air/Down smash) before the CC immunity is applied
+- Due to stiffness and knockbacks having a 0.7 CC Count, you can have a total of 3 CC effects (not including Air/Down smash) before the CC immunity is applied

 - Always try to end your combo with the target on the ground, this means higher damage due to down attacks, and also a slower recovery if they survive